tomorrow-lauren/phase-0/week-2/design-reflection.md

 ![Site Map](./imgs/dbc-sitemap.png "Site Map 1")

 * What are the 6 Phases of Web Design?
-  1. Information Gathering - This is the phase where you do research on what your site should do, ask the client questions about what they think the
+  1. Information Gathering - This is the phase where you do research on what your site should do,  the purpose.
+You also should ask the client questions about what they need the website to do.
-  2. Planning
+  2. Planning - this is where the sitemapping, wireframing, etc comes in.
+You layout what needs to be done, how it's going to work on the website, how many clicks deep things are going to be placed.
-  3. Design
+  3. Design - norm
   4. Development
   5. Testing and Delivery
   6. Maintenance